-Experiencing PCOS can cause severe headaches, as cited by some women.
+PCOS symptoms also include severe headaches, as cited by some women.

 How to manage PCOS?

 Regular workouts can help reduce weight and also manage PCOS signs and symptoms.
-According to some research, 30 minutes of exercise thrice a week can help regulate the menstrual cycle and correct insulin and cholesterol levels.
+According to some research, 30 minutes of exercise thrice a week can help regulate the menstrual cycle and correct insulin and cholesterol levels and control PCOS symptoms

-Diet is perhaps the most crucial part of managing the signs of PCOS.
-According to studies, to help lower the symptoms of PCOS, reduce your carbohydrate intake.
+Diet is perhaps the most crucial part of managing PCOS signs and symptoms.
+According to studies, to help lower the PCOS symptoms, reduce your carbohydrate intake.
 Include fruits, vegetables, and grains in the diet.